sutoiku/puffin/docs/Query Planner.md

 - **Co-located tables**: partitions of tables sharded across the same dimensions are co-located within the same serverless functions
 - **Replicated tables**: small tables are replicated across all severless functions that might need them for joins

-**Note**: implementing the last two sharding techniques can be avoided if multi-table datasets are statically denormalized in the Data Lake.
+**Note**: implementing the last two sharding techniques can be avoided if multi-table datasets are statically denormalized in the lakehouse.

 ## Cost-Based Optimizer
 The distributed query planner will include a cost-based optimizer responsible for deciding which plan will deliver the best performance for a given query.
 Among other things, this cost-based optimizer will decide whether an existing sharding is sufficient for a given query, or whether tables involved in the query should be sharded another way.
 Mature cost-based optimizers are currently under review.